Ancient Olympic Games: Politics

+Establishment

-Power in ancient Greece became centered around the city-state in the 8th century BC.
+Power in ancient Greece became centered on the city-state (polis) in the 8th century BC.
 The city-state was a population center organized into a self-contained political entity.
+Every city-state worshiped the same pantheon of gods, although each one often gave more emphasis on a limited group of deities and celebrated religious festivals based on various calendars.
 These city-states often lived in close proximity to each other, which created competition for limited resources.
-Though conflict between the city-states was ubiquitous, it was also in their self-interest to engage in trade, military alliances and cultural interaction.
+Though conflict between the city-states was ubiquitous, it was also in their self-interest to engage in trade, military alliances, and cultural interaction.
 The city-states had a dichotomous relationship with each other: on one hand, they relied on their neighbors for political and military alliances, while on the other they competed fiercely with those same neighbors for vital resources.
-The Olympic Games were established in this political context and served as a venue for representatives of the city-states to peacefully compete against each other.
+In this political context the Olympic Games served as a venue for representatives of the city-states to peacefully compete against each other.

+From the 8th century BC onwards, the city-states expanded with the establishment of colonies in the Mediterranean and the Black Sea.
+While their cults and sanctuaries provided a sense of identity, those local identities as well as the increasing contacts with non-Greek populations presented the Greeks with the need to define themselves not only as members of a certain polis but also as Hellenes.
+That was made possible on the basis of a common language, a body of shared myths and legends, their religious observance, and fondness in athletic festivals, which functioned as important factors for the Greek self-definition.
+As a result, a small number of religious festivals assumed a panhellenic character and were reserved for members of all Greek city-states; the oldest of them being the Olympic Games.
+A body of officials, known as Hellanodikai, was responsible for determining the city-state of origin and the Greek identity of the competitors.

-The spread of Greek colonies in the 5th and 6th centuries BC is repeatedly linked to successful Olympic athletes.
+The spread of Greek colonies in the 6th and 5th centuries BC is repeatedly linked to successful Olympic athletes.
 For example, Pausanias recounts that Cyrene was founded c.
 630 BC by settlers from Thera with Spartan support.
 The support Sparta gave was primarily the loan of three-time Olympic champion Chionis.
 The appeal of settling with an Olympic champion helped to populate the colonies and maintain cultural and political ties with the city-states near Olympia.
 Thus, Hellenic culture and the games spread while the primacy of Olympia persisted.